 They prevent or alleviate physical pain

 People who sit for more than eight or nine hours a day – a typical workday – are at heightened risk for diabetes, depression and, especially, back pain.
 Luckily, open floor plans tend to encourage employees to spend more time standing up and moving around.
 Employees can stretch their bodies and their minds, removing much physical and cognitive tension from the workday.
 Five minutes of motion every hour during the workday can lift employees’ moods, fight exhaustion without reducing attention, and even mitigate the effects of hunger pangs, a study reveals.
 Employees working out of open spaces are therefore likely to form more positive work associations, and experience less real and perceived pain as a result of the workday.

 The Bottom Line: Completely open workspace environments can be noisy, yet foster collaboration.
 Closed workspaces fall short on cost-effectiveness but encourage performance.
-After a vaccine has been discovered, the Covid-19 pandemic disappears, and the world adjusts to a new normal, it begs the question: How would you suggest that businesses structure their office spaces to balance company and employee desires while also taking into account unique industry and business needs?
+As the pandemic continues to wane and the world adjusts to a new normal, it begs the question: How would you suggest that businesses structure their office spaces to balance company and employee desires while also taking into account unique industry and business needs?
 In which type of office environment would you like to work in a post-Covid-19 business world?